How Jim Helps Clients

 Jim and Buchanan’s team of government relations professionals bring a passion to their work with a focus on making things better for those they represent.
 Sometimes that means working on behalf of the U.S. military and veterans.
 Sometimes that means working for the companies that supply them or for the non-profits that take up their causes.
 For him, government relations is about straightening out the lines of communication between the government and a company, a constituency or a community to reach a mutual, productive understanding.

-As just a few examples, Jim helped one of the world’s top three energy trading companies build new strategic partnerships with local, state and federal governments that brought about the company’s return to the City of New Orleans after Hurricane Katrina.
+As just a few examples, Jim helped one of the world’s largest energy trading companies build new strategic partnerships with local, state and federal governments that brought about the company’s return to the City of New Orleans after Hurricane Katrina.
 Effectively utilizing the U.S. Government’s own studies, he planned and implemented a campaign to draw attention to the fact that unsafe personal protective gear was unknowingly being issued to U.S. forces on the front lines.
 He and his team continue to help a group of steel companies in Pennsylvania to get tens-of-millions of federal dollars to modernize forging and casting capabilities in order to increase production capacity—which translates into higher quality products, delivered more efficiently to their shipbuilding partners and ultimately, to America’s Navy.

 We can be aggressive and passionate, but we are always practical and thoughtful in our counsel to clients.